null

 Question: Is the Pricing of Diamonds Correlated to the Point Scale?

 Answer: The pricing of diamonds is a tricky subject.
 Since larger diamonds are rarer, the cost of these diamonds is often considerably more.
 Diamond prices significantly increase at the full- and half-carat weight classifications.
-Diamonds just below these weights often cost significantly less, and because carat weight is distributed across the entirety of the diamond, slight size differences are almost impossible to detect.
+Diamonds just below these weights usually cost significantly less, and because carat weight is distributed across the entirety of the diamond, slight size differences are almost impossible to detect.

 Question: What are the Factors that Affect the Pricing of Diamonds?

 Answer: The appearance of a diamond also affects its price tag.
-In addition to carat, the shopper must consider the remaining three of the four Cs in terms of diamond ring pricing.
+In addition to the carat, the shopper must consider the remaining three of the four Cs in terms of diamond ring pricing.
 The color, cut, clarity, and how it is mounted significantly impact the pricing and value of a diamond carat ring.